Hearing loss - cochlear implant; Sensorineural - cochlear; Deaf - cochlear; Deafness - cochlear

 Most people with cochlear implants cannot get MRI scans, because the implant is made of metal.

 Limb CJ, Francis HW, Niparko JK.
 Cochlear implantation.
-In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
-Philadelphia, PA: Elsevier Mosby; 2015:chap 160.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 160.

 Review Date: 4/20/2015

-Reviewed By: Sumana Jothi MD, Otolaryngology-head and neck surgery, airway, voice, and swallowing disorders, clinical instructor UCSF Otolaryngology, NCHCS VA, SFVA, San Francisco, CA. Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed By: Sumana Jothi MD, otolaryngology-head and neck surgery, airway, voice, and swallowing disorders, clinical instructor UCSF Otolaryngology, NCHCS VA, SFVA, San Francisco, CA. Review provided by VeriMed Healthcare Network.
+Internal review and update on 08/05/2016 by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.